SimpleDataLabsInc/prophecy-docs/docs/low-code-spark/extensibility/gem-ui-componets.md

 This is how the Rendered UI looks for above dialog code.
 ![Gem_UI](img/gem-builder-ui.png)

-You start by giving a title to your dialog, "Filter" in this case.
-And then add one or more elements to it.
-Here we are adding just one.

-#### Element
+### DataSet Dialog

+The Dialog for a [Source/Target](../gems/source-target/) Gem is a `DatasetDialog` object.
+You will need to have `source` and `target` methods defined.

+## UI Component Types

+### Elements

-Element is nothing but has child elements inside it to divide you UI pane.
+An Element is nothing but has child elements inside it to divide the UI.
 Everything you add essentially is an element like ColumnsLayout, TextBox, etc.
-Elements can be added to a dialoge using the addElements method.
+Elements can be added to a dialoge using the `addElements` method.
 For example if we add two elements instead of one element with two columns, it will render something like this.

 ![Element](img/gem-builder-element.png)
 Example code:

 ````mdx-code-block

 <Tabs>